Integralist/integralist.co.uk/content/posts/algorithmic-complexity-in-python.md

 search(range(10))
 ```

+This example `search` function will loop over every element in `input` and then for each item iterated over it'll loop through the same top-level input collection again, resulting in it having `O(n*n)` quadratic time complexity.

+In our example code our collection is a list of ten items.
+Item 1 is the initial list value `0`, and for that we'll loop again ten times.
+We move to Item 2 (which is the value `1`) and _again_ we'll end up looping ten times ...and so on.

-This example `search` function will loop over every element in `input` and then it'll loop through it again, resulting in it having `O(n*n)` quadratic time complexity.
-Meaning: if the input range changed from `10` to `1000`, then the number of operations (i.e. total loop iterations) increases as a square of the number of elements.
+This means if the input range changed from `10` to `1000`, then the number of operations (i.e. total loop iterations) increases as a square of the number of elements.

 ### Polynomial Time